John B. Hamilton: Personal life

+Hamilton was a cousin of the painter Howard Chandler Christy.
+Hamilton married Mary L. Frost and they had a son, Dr. Ralph A. Hamilton, and a daughter, the artist Blanche Hamilton (1880-1970), who Christy encouraged to study painting with William Merritt Chase.
 Hamilton was recommissioned as a Surgeon and assigned to Chicago's Marine Hospital.
 Hamilton led a full professional life, serving as a Professor of Surgery at his alma mater, Rush Medical College, and as editor of the new Journal of the American Medical Association (1893–1898).

 Hamilton was a companion of the Military Order of the Loyal Legion of the United States by right of his father's service as a chaplain in the Civil War.
 He originally joined the Order as a companion of the second class, a status reserved for the eldest sons of veteran companions of the Order and succeeded his father as a companion of the first class upon his father's death.

-Rather than accept an assignment to San Francisco, Hamilton resigned from MHS on November 13, 1896 and accepted the position of Superintendent of the Northern Illinois State Hospital for the Insane in Elgin, Illinois.
+Rather than accept an assignment to San Francisco, Hamilton resigned from MHS on November 13, 1896, and accepted the position of Superintendent of the Northern Illinois State Hospital for the Insane in Elgin, Illinois.
 He would end his days at the hospital, dying there on December 24, 1898.